Jalastin/ECS-189L-Project/ProjectDocument.md

 - I kept the gravity of both the Projectile and Player the same: 1.
 The only thing I changed was their masses.
 I settled on a mass of 2 for the Player and 0.2 for the Pearl.
 Any more felt too sluggish, and any less felt too light / floaty.

-- One design choice I kept was the fact that the Player keeps it's velocity as it continually falls, even after repeated teleportation.
-This makes vertically climbing sections of the map much more difficult, which comes into play in the final area of the level with the tree.
+- One design choice I kept was the fact that the Player keeps its velocity as it continually falls, even after repeated teleportation.
+This makes vertically climbing sections of the map much more difficult, as the Player falls harder and harder when spamming pearls up vertical sections.
+This comes into play in the final area of the level with the final area's tree.

 ![](./ExampleImages/VerticalClimbDemonstration.gif)